Inference for Large-Scale Linear Systems with Known Coefficients: The Test

 \begin{assumption} For $\rm j \in \{\rm e,\rm i\}$: (i) $\psi^{\rm j}(Z,P) \in \text{\rm range}\{\Omega^{\rm j}(P)\}$ $P$-almost surely for all $P\in \mathbf P$; (ii) $(I_p-AA^\dagger \hat C_n )\{\hat \beta_n - \beta(P)\} \in \text{\rm range}\{\Sigma^{\rm e}(P)\}$ and $AA^\dagger \hat C_n \{\hat \beta_n - \beta(P)\} \in \text{\rm range}\{\Sigma^{\rm i}(P)\}$ with probability tending to one uniformly in $P\in \mathbf P$. \end{assumption}

-Because $AA^\dagger \hat C_n $ is a projection matrix, the relevant asymptotic covariance matrices are often singular.
+Because $AA^\dagger \hat C_n $ is often a projection matrix, the relevant asymptotic covariance matrices can be singular.
 In order to allow $\hat \Omega_n^{\rm i}$ and $\hat \Omega_n^{\rm e}$ to be sample standard deviation matrices, Assumption \ref{ass:weights} therefore does not assume invertibility.
 Instead, Assumption \ref{ass:weights}(ii) requires a suitable form of consistency, and its rate is denoted by $a_n/\sqrt{\log(1+p)}$.
 Typically $a_n$ will be of order $p/\sqrt n$ (up to logs).
-When $\hat \Omega^{\rm e}_n$ and $\hat \Omega^{\rm i}_n$ are sample standard deviation matrices, Assumption \ref{ass:weights}(iii) is easily verified due to rank deficiency resulting from the presence of projection matrices.
-Alternatively, we note that if we employ invertible (e.g., diagonal) weights $\hat \Omega_n^{\rm e}$ and $\hat \Omega_n^{\rm i}$, then Assumption \ref{ass:weights}(iii) is immediate.
-Assumptions \ref{ass:beta}(i)--(ii) formalize previously discussed conditions, while Assumption \ref{ass:beta}(iii) requires our estimators to be asymptotically linear with influence functions whose moments are disciplined by Assumption \ref{ass:moments}.
+Assumption \ref{ass:weights}(iii) is easily verified when $\hat \Omega^{\rm e}_n$ and $\hat \Omega^{\rm i}_n$ are invertible (e.g., diagonal) or sample standard deviation matrices.
+Assumptions \ref{ass:beta}(i)-(ii) formalize previously discussed conditions, while Assumption \ref{ass:beta}(iii) requires our estimators to be asymptotically linear with influence functions whose moments are disciplined by Assumption \ref{ass:moments}.
 Finally, Assumption \ref{ass:techrange}(i), together with Assumption \ref{ass:weights}(iii), restricts the manner in which invertibility of $\hat \Omega_n^{\rm e}$ and $\hat \Omega_n^{\rm i}$ may fail -- this condition is again easily verified if we employ invertible weights or sample standard deviation matrices.
-Similarly, Assumption \ref{ass:techrange}(ii) ensures that the support of our estimators be contained in the support of their Gaussian approximations.
+Assumption \ref{ass:techrange}(ii) ensures that the supports of our estimators are contained in the supports of their Gaussian approximations.